moheebprojects/UK-Housing-Forecast/README.md

 - Price distributions via boxplots

 Key Insights:
-Detached homes have consistently higher prices than other property types
+Detached homes have consistently higher prices than other property types.

-Old builds tend to be more expensive than newer properties
+Old builds tend to be more expensive than newer properties.

-Number houses sold peak during summer months (June–August)
+Number houses sold peak during summer months (June–August).

-Wide variation in district-level pricing, with clear regional disparities
+There is a wide variation in district-level pricing, with clear regional disparities.

 ## Module 2: Forecasting UK House Prices (uk_housing_forecast.py)